olneykimberly/Intro_scRNAseq/03_cellranger/README.md

 - 10X Genomics will email you and ask if you want a sitecheck review.
 ## 3. Filter gtf and index genome
 - Make sure you have the annotation file and reference genome already downloaded.
 If you don't, go back to the 02_getData folder.
+- We will be running the cellranger mkgtf and mkref command.
+We will submit both of these commands as jobs to the cluster because we want run everything quickly!
+It can be done from you terminal like normal but will take forever.
+	- 10X Genomics explanation about what mkgtf and mkref do: https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references
 	- Your fasta and gtf files must be compatible with STAR (Ensembl's are compatible).
 Cellranger uses STAR to index the genome.
-- Filter the gtf file and index the genome.
+	- mkgtf will filter the gtf file and mkref will index the genome.
-- Mayo job submission resource: https://mctools.sharepoint.com/teams/DCISSS/HPCServices/SitePages/Submit%20job.aspx
 - I have given the script below you will just have to edit the header and paths.
 Learn from this example because you will be creating your own scripts after this.
+	- Mayo job submission resource: https://mctools.sharepoint.com/teams/DCISSS/HPCServices/SitePages/Submit%20job.aspx
   ```
   #!/bin/sh
   #$ -cwd